FTChinese/NEXT/README.md

 #### Channel
 We need to design both the navigation content and the channel pages.
 Channel pages should have varying layout and content policy, which is configurable in CMS.
+1. Channel pages can be taken off from the navigation, but the url should still be valid with updated content, as search engines have stored these pages.
+2. Channel pages should continue to be paginated.

 #### Tag, Topic and Special Report
 Tag and Special Report pages should be configurable in the CMS so that we can instantly create new pages to bring in traffic and revenue.
 1. All the pages should be managed in CMS.
-2. An email page can be created for every web page, using the same data or subset of data.
+2. An email page can be created for every web page, using the same content data.

 #### Column
 Although traffic to these pages are quite low, columnists are very important to our site.
 The invidual columnist page is already configurable in CMS.
 We need to come up with a better design and better features.
 For example, some columnists might want to maintain their own column pages by syncing their social networks.
 However, the collection of all columnists page needs a totally new design.

 #### Marketing
-pages that are controled by marketing team.
-Including the FT Intelligence.
+Pages that are controled by marketing team, including the FT Intelligence.
+We use a hack which combined PHP with Smarty to create so call "universal template".
+This should be upgraded to stream page.

 #### Events